sofiaborovskaia/bridge-for-billions/README.md

 ### Pagination

 There is a simple pagination system with previous/next page functionality and a display of the current page and the total number of pages.
-If there are more than 99 results, the total pages number prints as 99+.
+If there are more than 99 results, the total page number prints as 99+.
 The text is controlled by the object called `pagination` inside the results state, which has two key-value pairs: `page` (current page) and `pages` (total number of pages).

 ## 🎶 Structure

-I organized the codebase into two main folders: "components", "styles" and "app".
+I organized the codebase into three main folders: "components", "styles" and "app".
 The "components" folder contains all of the React components used in the app, while the "styles" folder contains the SCSS files used to style the app. "app" folder contains TypeScript and Redux files.

 To ensure type safety, I used TypeScript for this project.
 Since the app is relatively small, I defined all the necessary types in a single file called `interface.ts`.
 However, for larger projects, it's usually best to create separate interface files for each feature or module.

 For state management, I chose to use Redux Toolkit's `createSlice` function to define all of the reducers in a single file called `globalSlice.ts`.
-In a larger app, it would be more scalable to split the reducers into separate slice files based on their respective features, but as our app has limited features, I found it easier to work with a single sourse of state.
+In a larger app, it would be more scalable to split the reducers into separate slice files based on their respective features, but as our app has limited features, I found it easier to work with a single source of state.

 ## 🎶 Styles